DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/29-Processing-Internal-Blacklists.md

 ____________________________________
 #
 ### Checking For Script Blacklist File.
 * Script Blacklist File not there, not removing.
-Wed Apr 10 00:20:18 MDT 2024
+Thu Apr 11 00:20:18 MDT 2024
 ### Pulling Domains From Individual Lists.
 124 In AlexaVoiceAssistant
 122 In BlogPostAds
-122 In Pandora
+124 In Pandora
-124 In Twitch
+122 In Twitch
 122 In UserSubmitted
 614 To Blacklist
 ### Deduplicating Merged List.